 The value proposition is as straightforward as it comes:

-- Chromebooks give schools a good bang for the buck; at around $200 per student, the price is right for the most cost-conscious school districts.
+- Chromebooks give schools a good bang for the buck; with individual units costing between $200-$300 per student, the price is right for the most cost-conscious school districts.

 - The form factor is practical and durable.
 They are lightweight, but tested to withstand 60-centimeter drops (or more) and have spill-resistant key covers.

 - Many educators prefer tactile keyboards over touch-type, tablet-style character entry.